thomashirtz/awesome-chinese-learning/README.md

 Most of the books present in the websites/applications (even behind paywalls) that has just been listed are not accessible outside of China.
 I tried to subscribe to most of them and couldn't have access to the popular book from France (I did try using the VPN of my school to pretend that I was in China and it didn't work either).

 ### Music

+The two following platforms are great to listen to Chinese songs and songs in general.
+The subscription is quite inexpensive in comparison to services such as Deezer or Spotify.

 #### [NetEase Cloud Music (网易云音乐)](https://www.ximalaya.com/)
 #### [QQ Music (QQ音乐)](https://music.qq.com/)